 The EU needs to be able to have a political response to malicious cyber activities; therefore the trio Presidency’s priority is to finalise the Framework for a Joint EU Diplomatic Response to Malicious Cyber Activities.
 This will bridge the gap between shared situational awareness and the political decision-making, including actions on the EU level.
 The trio Presidency aims to finalise the discussion on the Framework during the Estonian Presidency and prepare and conduct a Cyber Diplomacy Exercise on the Framework activation during the Bulgarian and Austrian Presidencies, planned in 2018.
 (FAC).

 A clear European institutional cyber ecosystem is also a requirement for the functioning of a framework for a Joint EU Diplomatic Response to Malicious Cyber Activities.
 Besides creating conditions for strengthening the cybersecurity of the member states, the EU will have also to ensure that its own networks and systems are properly protected and well prepared in case of a large scale cyber-attack against EU institutions, agencies and bodies.
-The cyber-resilience of CSDP missions and operations is also very important for the trio Presidency; therefore, the Estonian Presidency will conduct a table-top exercise during the informal meeting of defence ministers.
+The cyber-resilience of CSDP missions and operations is also very important for the trio Presidency; therefore, the Estonian Presidency conducted a table-top exercise during the informal meeting of defence ministers.
 (FAC).

 All the tools at the disposal of the EU and NATO are required to tackle hybrid, strategic communication and cyber threats.
 Estonia supports EU-NATO cooperation through practical actions in accordance with the EU-NATO joint declaration of 2016 (PDF, 674 KB) and contributes to the cooperation objectives in the field of cyberdefence, including organising mutually open and coordinated military exercises.
 (FAC).